 As described above and in Bowfin (2016), the agricultural drains tributary to McKinnons Creek in the east portion of the site were assigned a 'Mitigation' recommendation following the headwater features assessment guidelines.
 The management implications and options are that the channel may be maintained, relocated, or enhanced.
 No natural channel design is required and the habitat can be replaced by well-vegetated swales or constructed wetland features.
-Alternatively, the on-site flow can be replicated, with outlet flows at the upstream end of the system to maintain.
-With the increase in flow contributions from the stormwater management pond, the flows in McKinnons Creek are anticipated to be maintained, with the base flow extended over a longer period.
-In addition, extensive plantings of native trees and shrubs will occur along the riparian corridor of McKinnons Creek to provide woody vegetation cover.
+Alternatively, the on-site flow can be replicated, with outlet flows at the upstream end of the system to add to downstream habitat.
+Outside of McKinnons Creek the on-site will not be retained in their existing alignment.
+The implementation of the headwater drainage features management recommendations will be achieved through the following measures:

+• with the increase in flow contributions from the stormwater management pond, the flows in McKinnons Creek are anticipated to be maintained, with the base flow extended over a longer period, providing an increase in the duration of available fish habitat;

+- extensive plantings of native trees and shrubs will occur along the riparian corridor of McKinnons Creek to provide woody vegetation cover.
 The trees and shrubs will be planted above the 1:100 year elevation but will be located to provide canopy cover for the channel as the vegetation matures and the shrubs spread.
-Other planted native vegetation of local stock along the corridor will provide local wildlife habitat and aesthetic functions.
-Amphibian habitat will also be enhanced along the McKinnons Creek corridor.
+Other planted native vegetation of local stock along the corridor will provide local wildlife habitat and aesthetic functions; and, - amphibian habitat will also be enhanced adjacent to the expanded stormwater management pond and elsewhere along the McKinnons Creek corridor.
+This habitat will be designed to prevent fish access to maximize amphibian populations.
+The constructed wetland habitat will also feature basking logs and sand berms to add to the turtle habitat.

 The following additional mitigation measures are recommended: